Soteriology: Christianity

-In Christianity, salvation, also called "deliverance" or "redemption", is the saving of human beings from sin and its consequences.
-Variant views on salvation are among the main lines dividing the various Christian denominations, being a point of disagreement between Eastern Orthodoxy, Roman Catholicism and Protestantism, as well as within Protestantism, notably in the Calvinist–Arminian debate.
+The doctrine of salvation in Christianity, also called "deliverance" or "redemption", focuses on the saving of human beings from sin and its consequences.
+Variant views on salvation are among the main lines dividing the various Christian denominations, being a point of disagreement between Eastern Orthodoxy, Roman Catholicism, and Protestantism; in the history of the Protestant Reformation, the Calvinist–Arminian debate has been particularly influential.
 These lines include conflicting definitions of depravity, predestination, atonement, and most pointedly, justification.
 Christian soteriology ranges from exclusive salvation to universal reconciliation concepts.